Testosterone

-This test measures testosterone levels, the principal androgen (male hormone) in men, and can also allow for the detection of hormonal imbalances related to symptoms of male andropause, rapid ageing, low vitality and sexual dysfunction.
+The testosterone test checks levels of the principal androgen (male hormone) in men, and can also allow for the detection of hormonal imbalances related to symptoms of male andropause, rapid ageing, low vitality and sexual dysfunction.

 In women imbalanced testosterone levels are also associated with a number of health complaints including low libido, acne, hirsutism and polycystic ovarian syndrome.